Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: Appendix (for online publication)

 Combining equations \ref{as_dist} and \ref{Proof_variance} finishes the proof. \end{proof}

 Proposition \ref{Proposition_appendix} shows that, in this setting, the TWFE estimator is asymptotically normal.
 However, CRVE will underestimate the asymptotic variance of the TWFE estimator.
 Moreover, if we assume $\lambda_t(f)$ and $\delta_t(f)$ are serially positively correlated, with stronger dependence relative to the idiosyncratic shocks, then the distortion in the variance due to spatial correlation would be less relevant if we consider a shorter distance between the initial and final periods.
-These are essentially the same conclusions from Proposition \ref{Proposition}, but for a spatial correlation model based on a linear factor model in which the number of factors increases with $N$.
+This is essentially the same conclusion from Corollary \ref{Corollary_local}, but for a spatial correlation model based on a linear factor model in which the number of factors increases with $N$.
 This allows for settings in which the spatial correlation is strongly mixing, as considered by \cite{ferman2020inference}.